You can just say, "I met her in the club," and your friends will probably know you mean the club nearest to your apartment.

 That sequin glam doesn't ride if you want to be the front-runner's wifey, but there is a uniform.
 Sack the low-cut for the two-piece primary-color suit, skirt an inch over the knee, black stockings, blunt-cut hair and big jewelry.

 The young girls at the club fade so fast, like roses in an overheated apartment.
+Couple kids, couple daddies gone fast enough to leave skid marks, and they're done, faded into cat ownership and a coffee shop job.

 The women on the upper end last and last and last, like collector dolls you handle gently and then put right back in the package.
 Still skinny at 50, still capable of an "affair" at 51 — "affair" being a term used to describe the sexual mistakes of anyone who ends up in the bed of a married politician.
 Find yourself in the sheets with a married auto mechanic, and you get another name.